Circulating free DNA

+Recent studies have laid the foundation for inferring gene expression from cell-free DNA, with EPIC-seq emerging as a notable advancement.
+This method has substantially raised the bar for the noninvasive inference of expression levels of individual genes, thereby augmenting the assay's applicability in disease characterization, histological classification, and monitoring treatment efficacy.

 Other publications confirm the origin of cfDNA from carcinomas and cfDNA occurs in patients with advanced cancer.
 Cell‐free DNA (cfDNA) is present in the circulating plasma and in other body fluids.

-The release of cfDNA into the bloodstream appears by different reasons, including the primary tumor, tumor cells that circulate in peripheral blood, metastatic deposits present at distant sites, and normal cell types, like hematopoietic and stromal cells.
-Tumor cells and cfDNA circulate in the bloodstream of patients with cancer.
+The release of cfDNA into the bloodstream appears by different reasons, including apoptosis, necrosis and NETosis.
 Its rapidly increased accumulation in blood during tumor development is caused by an excessive DNA release by apoptotic cells and necrotic cells.
 Active secretion within exosomes has been discussed, but it is still unknown whether this is a relevant or relatively minor source of cfDNA.

 cfDNA circulates predominantly as nucleosomes, which are nuclear complexes of histones and DNA. cfDNA can also be observed in shorter size ranges (e.g. 50bp) and associated with regulatory elements.
 They are frequently nonspecifically elevated in cancer but may be more specific for monitoring cytotoxic cancer therapy, mainly for the early estimation of therapy efficacy.